Swatto86/Awake/README.md

 # Awake

 A cross-platform system tray application that prevents your system from going to sleep.
-Built with Rust and Tauri.
+Built with Rust and Tauri 2.0.

 ![Awake Icon](src-tauri/icons/icon-allow-32x32.png)